lavangiYadava/lavangiYadava/README.md

 [![Instagram](https://img.shields.io/badge/Instagram-EB5b5E?style=for-the-badge&logo=instagram&logoColor=white)](https://www.instagram.com/lavangi.yadava/)
 [![Email](https://img.shields.io/badge/Email-E83A3E?style=for-the-badge&logo=gmail&logoColor=white)](mailto:lyadava@purdue.edu)
 ### About Me
 I am a junior at Purdue University, majoring in Computer Science with a minor in Physics.
 My favorite languages are Java and C, and Arabic and Hindi.
-I enjoy exploring all applications of software engineering and machine learning, and when I’m not developing or programming, I spend my time reading and writing.
+I enjoy exploring all applications of software engineering and machine learning, and when I’m not developing or programming, I spend my time reading and writing!!

 ### Currently working on...
-Merging LLMs.
+Merging LLMs!!

 ### Currently learning...
 Intracies and nuances of HuggingFace models and Agentic Workflow Frameworks.